teotwaki/jekyll-blog/about.md

 [Twitter][twitter-teotwaki].
 You can also reach me via [email][email].

 I'm a software engineer at Realm where I primarily work on the core database engine.
-I'm currently in the process of relocating to Denmark, and should be there permanently in early September.
+I recently moved to Copenhagen from the south of France.
+It's a great country, and you should definitely check it out if you have the chance.

 I am a firm believer in Free Software, and humbly attempt to further that cause whenever I can.
 On that side, I have not been as productive as I would've liked